pizzapanther/ytube-podcast/README.md

 Create audio podcasts from Youtube Channels and Rumble Channels.

-Podtube CLI automatically takes your video feed and:
+Podtube CLI automatically:

-- downloads the video
+- downloads the video from your feed
 - extracts the audio to mp3 files
 - downloads thumbnail images
 - generates an XML RSS feed

+**Note:** Rumble uses OpenRSS.org to create a feed of your Rumble Channel.
+So visit `https://openrss.org/rumble.com/c/<channel-id>` before trying to generate your feed.
+Make sure content is showing up.

 ## Install